Get the best data analysis tools for your business. Compare product reviews, pricing below. Read our buyer's guide for more help.

-Related to business intelligence tools, data analysis software is a more specified solution for helping review key performance indicators (KPIs) and forecasting important events.
+Related to business intelligence systems, data analysis software tools are a more specified solution for helping review key performance indicators (KPIs) and forecasting important events.
 Decision-makers can use this detailed business analytics to back up and defend their upcoming choices for the company with solid evidence.

 There are many benefits to using data analysis software in your decision-making process: